 Next, you’ll want to work closely with your child’s school to make sure all the right services and resources are in place.
 There should be a support team helping to create an Individualized Education Plan (IEP) for your child.
 This will provide classroom accommodations and extra support to facilitate learning.
-You may even research summer or weekend reading programs.
+You could ask about the qualifications of the teachers to support your child’s learning and you may want to research schools designed for dyslexic students.
+You could research summer or weekend reading programs.
 The earlier you start, the better it will be for your child.

 And then there’s the day-to-day stuff -- the many ways you can support not just learning and schoolwork, but also your child’s confidence.
 It’s tough to struggle at something that seems to come easily to other kids.
 This is the tricky line you have to walk.
 You need to be firm about schoolwork and routine, but make sure to show constant love, support, and patience.

 Each kid is unique and learns in different ways, so use what you know about your child’s strengths and weaknesses.
 There’s no perfect recipe, but it usually involves a lot of practice, routine, love, and support.
 Remember to ask your psychologist about reading programs and strategies to reinforce at home.

 Read.
 A lot.
 There are all kinds of ways to support your child’s reading.
 Try some of these ideas: